A third of BAME people have witnessed or experienced racial abuse since Brexit vote | LabourList

 “Anyone who has been harassed or mistreated at work should talk to their union rep or join a trade union.
 And we all have a responsibility to call out racist harassment wherever we see it.”

-Those polled are BAME adults currently living in Britain and in work.
+Those polled are BAME adults currently living in Britain and in work, and it was completed by ICM on behalf of TUC.

 To report anything from the comment section, please e-mail [email protected]